-Dr. Andrew Simpson is Museums Education Officer, Division of Environmental & Life Sciences, Macquarie University, Sydney Australia
+Dr. Andrew Simpson is Director of Museums Studies, Department of Environment and Geography, Macquarie University, Sydney Australia

-Meredith Brice

-The exhibition transit brings together the work of four Australian visual artists-Meredith Brice, Stephen Copland, Karee S Dahl and Colin G Reaney-two artist couples who have recently lived and worked in the United Arab Emirate of Sharjah.
-The artistic discourses reveal subjective responses to living in and moving around local and global spaces.1

-Transit-an act, process or instance of passing through, over or across, of change, transition, conveyance of persons or things from one place to another, vehicles or a system engaged in such transportation-implies that these artistic discourses have been informed by engagement with crossing over territory, by passing through new contexts and environment(s).
-These subjective responses and artistic discourses are not shaped in difference but from difference.2

-The artists have been actively engaged in experiencing the enriching pluralities3 of different contexts through exposure to cultural shifts and transitional immediacies defined by the current moment.
+Meredith Brice The exhibition transit brings together the work of four Australian visual artists - Meredith Brice, Stephen Copland, Karee S Dahl and Colin G Reaney - two artist couples who have recently lived and worked in the United Arab Emirate of Sharjah.
+The artistic discourses reveal subjective responses to living in and moving around local and global spaces.1 Transit - an act, process or instance of passing through, over or across, of change, transition, conveyance of persons or things from one place to another, vehicles or a system engaged in such transportation - implies that these artistic discourses have been informed by engagement with crossing over territory, by passing through new contexts and environment(s).
+These subjective responses and artistic discourses are not shaped in difference but from difference.2 The artists have been actively engaged in experiencing the enriching pluralities3 of different contexts through exposure to cultural shifts and transitional immediacies defined by the current moment.
+1 Mosquera, Gerardo.
+'Spheres, Cities, Transitions: International Perspectives on Art and Culture', in Boullata, Kamal.
+[Ed] (2008) Belonging and Globalisation, Critical Essays in Contempoary Art & Culture.
+London: Saqi (2008), p 87.
+2 ibid., p 89.